 THE CONTINUING IMPACT OF WHITE SUPREMACY

-This is still at work today.
-Just examine the role of African people in the entertainment and athletics industry.
-White people own and control these industries and use African people to, "... bring the highest return off their investment."
+This formula is still at work today.
+Just examine the role of African people in the entertainment and athletic industry.
+White people own and control these industries and use African people to bring the highest return off their investment.

 We must accept responsibility for answering this question as well as accepting responsibility for solving all the problems we face as a people.
 But in accepting responsibility for addressing the problems we face as an African people in America, we must have a framework out of which to properly conceptualize our problems.

-In 1852, the great African thinker in America, Martin R. Delany, wrote one of the most important books that accurately described our condition at that moment in history and it is still applicable to our condition today.
-The title of the book is The Condition, Elevation, Emigration and Destiny of the Colored People of the United States.
+In 1852, the great African thinker in America, Dr. Martin R. Delany, wrote one of the most important books that accurately described our condition at that moment in history that is still applicable to our condition today.
+The title of the book is Condition, Elevation, Emigration and Destiny of the Colored People of the United States.

 National Black United Front (NBUF)